KCaldeira/coin_bgc/CONTINUATION.md

 ## Key Advantages of Current Implementation

-1. **Complete Functionality**: Steps 1-2 fully implemented and tested
+1. **Complete Functionality**: All three analysis steps fully implemented and tested
 2. **Modular Architecture**: Clean separation of concerns with step-specific modules
+3. **BREAKTHROUGH: Clean Parameter Management**: Explicit fixed vs. optimized parameter handling
-3. **Parameter Inheritance**: Automatic loading and use of previous step results
+4. **Parameter Inheritance**: Automatic loading and use of previous step results
-4. **CO2 Integration**: Full support for historical and future CO2 concentrations
+5. **CO2 Integration**: Full support for historical and future CO2 concentrations
-5. **Climate Sensitivity**: Comprehensive temperature and precipitation effects
+6. **Climate Sensitivity**: Comprehensive temperature and precipitation effects
-6. **Virtual Environment**: Isolated dependencies with exact version specifications
+7. **Virtual Environment**: Isolated dependencies with exact version specifications
-7. **Scalable**: Can process all regions/models efficiently
+8. **Scalable**: Can process all regions/models efficiently
-8. **Flexible**: Mix of user-provided and optimized parameters
+9. **Flexible**: Mix of user-provided and optimized parameters
-9. **Robust**: Comprehensive error handling and optimization
+10. **Robust**: Comprehensive error handling and optimization
-10. **Extensible**: Easy to add new parameters and steps
+11. **Extensible**: Easy to add new parameters and steps

 ## Critical Data Quality Standards - NO BAND-AID FIXES